umyelab/LabGym/README.md

 ## How does LabGym detect animals / objects?

-Two detection methods to fit different scenarios:
+LabGym employs two distinct methods for detecting animals or objects in different scenarios.

 1. **Subtract background**

-   Fast and accurate and is the first choice for videos with static background and stable illumination.
-No training is needed but you need to specify a time window during which animals are moving, for background extraction.
-Shorter time window = faster processing speed.
-Typically, 10 to 30 seconds are sufficient.
+   This method is fast and accurate but requires stable illumination and static background in videos to analysis.
+It does not require training neural networks, but you need to define a time window during which the animals are in motion for effective background extraction.
+A shorter time window leads to quicker processing.
+Typically, a duration of 10 to 30 seconds is adequate.

     ***How to select an appropriate time window for background extraction?***

-    This video is of 60 seconds.
+    To determine the optimal time window for background extraction, consider the animal's movement throughout the video.
+In the example below, in a 60-second video, selecting a 20-second window where the mouse moves frequently and covers different areas is ideal.
 The following three images are backgrounds extracted using the time windows of the first, second, and last 20 seconds, respectively.
 In the first and last 20 seconds, the mouse mostly stays either in left or right side and moves little and the extracted backgrounds contain animal trace, which is not ideal.
 In the second 20 seconds, the mouse frequently moves around and the extracted background is perfect:

     ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Background_extraction_demo.gif?raw=true)  ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Extracted_background_0-20.jpg?raw=true)  ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Extracted_background_20-40.jpg?raw=true)  ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Extracted_background_40-60.jpg?raw=true)

 2. **Use trained Detectors**

-   This method integrates Detectron2 (https://github.com/facebookresearch/detectron2).
-It is more versatile but slower than the **Subtract background** method.
-It also differentiates individuals when they collide and is particularly useful for the **'Interactive advanced'** mode.
-Use a GPU or decrease the frame size during analysis to increase the processing speed.

-    To train a **Detector**:
+   This method incorporates Detectron2 (https://github.com/facebookresearch/detectron2), offering more versatility but at a slower processing speed compared to the **‘Subtract Background’** method.
+It excels in differentiating individual animals or objects, even during collisions, which is particularly beneficial for the **'Interactive advanced'** mode.
+To enhance processing speed, use a GPU or reduce the frame size during analysis.
+To train a **Detector** in **‘Training Module’**:

-    1. Use **‘Generate Image Examples’** button to extract images (frames) from videos.
+    1. Click the **‘Generate Image Examples’** button to extract image frames from videos.
-    2. Use free online annotation tools such as Roboflow (https://roboflow.com) to annotate the outlines (NOT bounding boxes) of animals / objects in images.
-Select 'Instance Segmentation' for annotation type and 'COCO instance segmentation' format when exporting the annotation, which is a ‘*.json’ file.
-When in **'Interactive advanced'** mode, select images in which individuals collide and annotate the colliding boundaries well.
-Let the **Detector** see diverse colliding scenarios during training can significantly prevent individual identity switching during analysis.
+    2. Use free online annotation tools like Roboflow (https://roboflow.com) to annotate the outlines of animals or objects in these images.
+For annotation type, choose 'Instance Segmentation', and export the annotations in 'COCO instance segmentation' format, which generates a ‘*.json’ file.
+In **'Interactive advanced'** mode, focus on images where individuals collide and annotate these boundaries precisely.
+Exposing the **Detector** to a variety of collision scenarios during training can significantly minimize identity switching in subsequent analyses.
-    3. Use **‘Train Detectors’** button to input the annotated images and train your **Detectors**.
+    3. Use the **‘Train Detectors’** button to input these annotated images and commence training your **Detectors**.

 <p>&nbsp;</p>